frkndmr7/WordPress-on-Azure/README.md

 - You can only deploy in 5 specific regions (listed above)
 - Resource quotas may be limited compared to paid subscriptions

+If you want to visit my WordPress site, I leave the link here https://hfurkandamar.azurewebsites.net/wordpress-on-azure/

 ## Resources